I’ve felt it more and more.

 They call for the one.

-I see slats of the void coming through.
+I can see slats of the void breaking through.

 The spectral screams rising.